 Your GP and dentist in the Netherlands

-Once you have moved into your new house in the Arnhem - Nijmegen - Wageningen area, you should immediately start looking for a GP and dentist close to your home and make appointments to meet them both.
+Once you have moved into your new house, you should immediately start looking for a GP and dentist close to your home and make appointments to meet them both.
 Be sure to find someone you like and trust enough to register with them.
 If not, feel free to shop around, so you won't have to go through tiresome procedures to change your GP or dentist later on.
 In order to find a GP and dentist near you, visit the website of the municipality in which you are registered; a list of all active GPs and dentists is usually provided.
 If not, you can search for a practice in the area.
+Your GP is covered by basic insurance (for more on insurance, read on and take a look at our extensive article).

 Emergency services in the Netherlands